Macao Cultural Centre Small Auditorium

 Tickets: MOP 250, 200

-Duration: Approximately 1 hour and 15 minutes, no interval
+Duration: approximately 1 hour and 30 minutes, including one interval